 - Moldy air conditioner or ductwork

-Check your filter first.
-If you haven’t changed it within the last three months and can’t see light through it, we recommend replacing it.
-If that doesn’t resolve the smell, reach Gee & Missler Heating & Air Conditioning at 734-363-8907.
+Examine your filter first.
+If you haven’t put in a new one within the last three months and can’t see light through it, it’s time to replace it.
+If that doesn’t resolve the smell, contact Gee & Missler Heating & Air Conditioning at 734-284-1224.